-- 1) FamilySearch Wiki for Location - 2) Family Tree for the Target Ancestor & FAN Club - 3) Records for the Target Ancestor & FAN Club
+- 1. FamilySearch Wiki for Location - 2.
+Family Tree for the Target Ancestor & FAN Club - 3.
+Records for the Target Ancestor & FAN Club

-If new to FamilySearch, create an account, it's free and easy.
-They don't send you spam and never ask you for anything.
+If new to FamilySearch, create an account, it is free and easy.
+They do not send you spam and never ask you for anything.